-If you fill a prescription at an out-of-network pharmacy that does not access our claims payment system, or buy and OTC contraceptive, you will need to fill out and send in the prescription medication claim form.
+If you fill a prescription at an out-of-network pharmacy that does not access our claims payment system, or buy an OTC contraceptive, you will need to fill out and send in the prescription medication claim form.
 This form is on your Member Dashboard.
 We will reimburse you for any covered charges.

-10.1.2 Explanation of Benefits (EOB)
+9.1.3 Explanation of Benefits (EOB)